Do you wear a wrist watch?

 There is also opinion that a modern solar powered watch and/or one with digital features ‘may’ still work afterwards.
 Why?
 Given their very small size, no ‘antenna’ effect, metal enclosure (or partial), and EMP variables themselves – the watch may continue to function.

 In a mechanical watch, gears are turned by a spiral spring.
 Energy is stored in this mainspring by turning (winding) a knob on the side.
 All you do is wind it up.
 The trick is remembering to keep it wound up!
+No electronics inside.

 A ‘kinetic’ self winding wrist watch is also a mechanical watch.
 However the natural motion of the wearer provides energy to run the watch.
 An oscillating weight turns on a pivot (upon movement) and keeps the mainspring wound.
+No electronic circuits required.

 Solar Powered Watch